Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Building on Foundations

 \subsection{Storage}

-Message storage is an essential feature for any chat application aiming to provide a good user experience.
-When a user sends a message, they expect the recipient to receive that message even if they turn off their device after the message has been sent.
-Users also expect the user on the other end to receive the message when their device wakes up from an offline state.
-Apps that run on decentralised networks typically cannot provide this experience, because of the lack of incentive structures and, consequently, the ephemeral nature of clients and servers on such a network.
-Session is able to provide message storage through the incentivised Service Node network and its usage of swarms.
+Message storage is considered an essential feature for any modern chat application.
+When a user sends a message, they expect the recipient to receive that message irrespective of whether they turn off their device after the message has been sent; users also expect successful message receipt when their device wakes from an offline state.
+Apps that run on decentralised networks typically cannot meet these expectations, because of the lack of incentive structures and, consequently, the ephemeral nature of clients and servers on such a network.
+Session is able to provide message storage through the incentivised Session Node network and its usage of swarms.